richkuz/schema-tools/README.md

 ### Delete an index

-Run `rake schema:softdelete` to rename an index to `deleted-$index_name-$timestamp`.
+Run `rake 'schema:close[indexname]'` to close an index.
+This will prevent reads and writes to the index.
+Verify that the application can operate with the index in a closed state before deleting it.

-Run `rake schema:delete` to hard-delete an index.
-For safety, this task only hard-deletes indexes with names prefixed with `deleted-`.
+Run `rake 'schema:delete[indexname]'` to hard-delete an index.
+For safety, this task only hard-deletes indexes that are closed.

 GitHub Actions:
 - OpenSearch Staging Soft Delete